bythreedu

 Intro to Artificial Light

 Rembrandt, loop, butterfly, split, broad/short lighting.
-Reading existing portraits and recreating their lighting.
-Building a diagram vocabulary you'll use for the rest of the course.
+Reading existing portraits and naming their patterns.
+Building a diagram vocabulary you'll use through the rest of the course.

 Key Concepts